 Groups of 20 or more individuals with a confirmed reservation may tour the Flagler Museum at the rate of \$24 for adults.
 Two complimentary admissions are allowed per group tour.
 These admissions may only be extended to the Tour Escort.
 Reservations for group tours must be made at least one week in advance in order to receive the group rate.
-To schedule a group tour, contact the Tour Coordinator at (561) 655-2833 ext.
-38.
+To schedule a group tour, contact the Visitor Services Coordinator at (561) 655-2833 ext.
+38 or via e-mail at VisitorServicesCoordinator@FlaglerMuseum.us.